musheeza01/musheezacert/content/docs/installation/compatibility.md

 4. Try another device and see if the problem repeats.
 If it repeats check program in Source 1 and 2 to install the program again.

 5. Follow the procedure in [Source 3](#Source-3) below to reset to factory settings.
-Then repeat the procedure to install the Intrusion program.
+Then repeat the procedure to install the TrioCombo program.

 #### <a id="Source-3"></a>Source 3
 **Download** the original CPX **bootloader**, navigate to [UF2 Bootloader Details | Adafruit Feather M0 Express | Adafruit Learning System](https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details)[https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details](https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details).
 Scroll to the bottom of the page and click on the green rectangle, with Circuit Playground Express V#.#.# update-bootloader.uf2.
-Click on the link (make sure it is for the Circuit Playground Express).
-The file will download.

 Click on the link (make sure it is for the Circuit Playground Express).
 The file will download.

 To **move the bootloader** to the CPX: